howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 The return value of `execute` is the GraphQL result (or, GraphQL response).

-The GraphQL engine took the query, and based on the fields we selected (called *Selection-Set*), it ran the resolvers, and returned their return value.
+The GraphQL engine takes the query, and based on the fields you selected (called the *Selection-Set*), it runs the resolvers, and returns their return value.

 The next chapter will teach your how to use your GraphQL schema to create a GraphQL server!